Perceptions of You Enter the Room Before You Do

 Two, take control of how others perceive us and work to manage those perceptions.

-If you are choosing option two above, how do you better manage these perceptions of you?
+If you choose option two above, how do you better manage how others perceive you?

-- Become very introspective – Now is the time to be brutally honest with yourself.
-This honesty begins with conducting an autopsy of how and why these perceptions exist, both good and bad.
-What actions, reactions, behaviors, or associations may have created these opinions.
-Journalling these cause and effects will help identify what needs to be done to develop how you want to be known in the organization.
+- Become very introspective – Now is the time to be brutally honest.
+This honesty begins with an autopsy of how and why these perceptions exist, both good and bad.
+What actions, reactions, behaviors, or associations may have created these opinions?
+Journalling these causes and effects will help identify what you need to do and how you want to be known in the organization.

-- Check-in for wellness – Follow-up with everyone you met with and get an update on your progress and get ideas on ways to continually improve the organizational perceptions of you.
+- Check-in for wellness – Follow up with everyone you met with to get an update on your progress and get ideas on ways to improve organizational perceptions of you and your abilities continually.

-There is no doubt, perceptions of you enter the room before you do.
-Make certain they are the perceptions you want the room to have.
+There is no doubt that perceptions of you enter the room before you do.
+So please ensure they are the perceptions you want the room to have.